FreddyFunk/ddk/readme.md

 `ddk` is a simple command line tool for finding duplicate files at high speed.

 ## Long-term plans
-`ddk` aims to provides advanced deduplication detection techniques for various file formats like images, video, audio and text in the future.
+`ddk` aims to provide advanced deduplication detection techniques for various file formats like images, video, audio and text in the future.

 ## Build Instructions
 ```bash